This post may contain affiliate links. Read the full disclosure here.

 During phone call number three, the woman I spoke with confirmed that yes, indeed, my account was blocked, but she wasn’t sure why.
 As a result, I would not be able to order my carte vitale online.
-She would send a special green form to my address that I would use to request my card.
-The form would arrive within 2 weeks.
+She would send a special green form to my address that I could use to request my card.
+According to her, the form would arrive within 2 weeks.
 (Spoiler alert: It arrived after 3 weeks.)

 These are estimates based on my own experience and stories that I’ve heard!